Chasing Sleep: Plot

-Geoffrey Costas (Zach Grenier), a psychiatrist who leads a victim support group, visits Saxon, offering him comfort.
+Geoffrey Costas, a psychiatrist who leads a victim support group, visits Saxon, offering him comfort.
 Saxon initially declines, before soliciting stronger medication, to fight off long-term insomnia.
 Despite the strong medication, Saxon does not seem to fall asleep, though he suffers more blackouts and apparent hallucinations.
 Sadie returns to his house, concerned that he has missed more classes, but Susie interrupts them.
 Saxon angrily brushes aside Susie's concerns and explains that Sadie is just a student.
 After he gets rid of Susie, Sadie expresses her feelings of loneliness and isolation, as well as admiration for Saxon's poetry.
 This leads to an abortive tryst, which Saxon abruptly calls off.
 Humiliated and confused, Sadie leaves.

 Derm calls Saxon to reveal that they've discovered his wife's body.
 Depressed, Saxon welcomes the chance to talk to Costas again.
 They discuss how traumatic events can lead to inappropriate guilt, and Costas convinces Saxon to allow him to speak to the police, on his behalf.
 However, the police reveal that they have not discovered the wife's body, after all, leading both Costas and Derm to suspect Saxon.
 Saxon has further hallucinations, leading him to suspect himself, as well.
 Simian, who had been arrested previously for assaulting Saxon, returns to Saxon's house again, enraged and seeking to kill Saxon.
 Saxon instead kills Simian, and, consumed with guilt, swallows every pill that he can find.
 Derm, arriving at the house afterward, kneels down, in front of Saxon, while Saxon denies killing anyone.
 The bathtub then overflows with blood, and Saxon sees his wife playing the piano.